Instagram can be one of the harder platforms to shoot for.

 What’s something in your brand story that you could stage in an unexpected location, or being used an unexpected way?
 Try capturing this in an image for maximum engagement!

-Was this helpful?
-If so, drop me a comment below and tell me which eye-catching Instagram idea interests you the most!
-Then consider this list as a photo challenge for the next 30 or 60 days.
-When you post your final images on Instagram, tap each image to tag @alexisthegreek so I can see!
+When you post your final images on Instagram, I’d love to see them!
+Tap each image before you post to tag @alexisthegreek so I can take a look.
 Use the hashtag #photochallenge to boost your engagement even more!